 Léturgie and Fauche also adapted some of the Luke stories for the television series.
-Léturgie continued his work in the television field with the 'Tifous' projects, along with Yvan Delporte and André Franquin.
-In 1995 he worked with Conrad on 'Kid Lucky', another 'Lucky Luke' spin-off.
-In the following years, Léturgie founded his own publishing house (John Eigrutel Productions) and scripted stories with 'Polstar' and 'Bob Steel' for artists like Franck Isard and his son, Simon Léturgie.
+Léturgie continued his work in the television field with the 'Tifous' projects, in cooperation with Yvan Delporte and André Franquin.
+In 1995 he worked with Conrad and Yann (Pearce) on 'Kid Lucky', another 'Lucky Luke' spin-off starring a younger version of the popular cowboy.
+With Pearce, Léturgie additionally created 'Cotton Kid', a western parody published by Vents d'Ouest from 1999.